Grand Strand Fishing Report October-December 2021

 or visit www.mikemarshoutdoors.com for credit card orders.

 Capt.
-Larry Horowitz (Voyager Deep Sea Fishing and Dolphin Cruises, 843-626-4900) said all his boats would be running, but many of the trips would only be half-day trips due to the cold, winter winds.
+Larry Horowitz (Voyager Deep Sea Fishing and Dolphin Cruises, 843-626-4900) said the fishing in October is excellent from the inlets all the way out to the Gulf Stream.

 Apache Pier, Myrtle Beach